Cuttings: November

 Scatter my ashes over the compost pile;

-Mix well, let us become one awhile.
+Mix well, let us become One for awhile.

 Blackbirds fly